How Technology Scouting Could Help Enhance Your Patent Portfolio?

-Identifying Key Patents
+Identify Key Patents

 To identify the right set of patents for acquisition.

-And what forms the ideal set?
+What forms the ideal set?

 Key patents of a technology are some of the best candidates for acquisition, and that’s one reason why the identification of key patents is a highlight of a tech scouting report.
 The key patent analysis takes various factors into account like coverage of claims, current or future infringement potential, the scope of patents, family size etc.